zauberware/rails-devise-graphql/README.md

 # Rails API-only boilerplate with devise & graphQL

-This is a boilerplate to build your next Saas product.
+This is a boilerplate to build your next SaaS product.
 It's a RubyOnRails 5 API only backend with Authentication and GrpahQL API.
 It works nicely together with clients made with **React.js & React.Native** or any other frontend which implements the [JSON Web Tokens](https://jwt.io/introduction/) philosophy.
 We have a demo frontend made with [gatsbyJS](https://www.gatsbyjs.org/) available here: <https://gatsby-redux.zauberware.com/>.

 ## Versions